SaidNivek/Project_2_Juan_Kevin/README.md

 ## Known Issues
 - No user authentication, so everyone can delete all pictures/profiles/comments.
 - User selector dropdown always viewable when screen size is smaller.
-- If only 1 or 2 images in a profile, the image ratios are incorrectly displayed.
-If there are 3 or more, it is fine.
-- Caption edit is not connected to the database.

 ## Major Hurdles
 - Main feed displaying pictures in chronological order.